 Cooking Class On-Board Our Halong Bay Cruise

-Alas, one activity remained when we returned to the boat: a cooking demonstration.
+Alas, one activity remained when we returned: a cooking demonstration.
 The chef was teaching us how to make the popular Vietnamese spring roll.
-Pork, sprouts, two kinds of mushrooms, carrots, potato (at least that is what he said it was – some starchy vegetable in any case), spices and herbs were all finely chopped then mixed by hand.
+Pork, sprouts, two kinds of mushrooms, carrots, potato, spices and herbs were all finely chopped then mixed by hand.

 We were given thin sheets of rice paper and a scoop of the mixture to make into spring rolls.
-I have a sneaking suspicion this just may have been a ploy to put us to work after loafing on the boat for three days.
-All the same, I, with my love of cooking, thoroughly enjoyed it the Vietnamese Cooking Class!
+I have a sneaking suspicion this just may have been a ploy to put us to work after loafing on the boat for three days!
+All the same, with my love of cooking, I thoroughly enjoyed this Vietnamese Cooking Class!

 Meeting Our Halong Bay Cruise Captain

 While the staff was frying up our spring rolls and the rest of lunch we had free time.
-We were already cruising back to port.
 Despite the heat, I headed out of the air conditioned cabin (where the staff had decided to put on a DVD of the 2012 movie, 21 Jump Street) to get my last look at the karsts while cruising Halong Bay, Vietnam.

 Final Lunch & Sailing Back To Shore

-Our final meal was as fabulous as all the others (the spring rolls were the best yet!) and we continued to wonder how they were able to turn out so much food so quickly that was so good.
+Our last meal was as fabulous as all the others (the spring rolls were the best yet!) and we continued to wonder how they were able to turn out so much food so quickly that was so good.
 Soon we were back on land and our three days of cruising Halong Bay, Vietnam had come to a close.
-Back in a van, we started the long four-hour trip from Halong Bay to Hanoi with all the people, chaos and honking.
+Back in a van, we started the long trip from Halong Bay to Hanoi and mentally preparing for all it’s organized chaos.

 Our Top Tips For Your Halong Bay, Vietnam Cruise